-Willys Form SX-229-4 is the hard-to-find four-page brochure for the CJ-3B version of the Willys Jeep Fire Engine, and is reproduced here from Gary Keating's collection.
-It includes a number of the small cartoons typical of early-1950s Willys brochures (although they're not as detailed as the drawings in the Commando Fire Truck brochure.)
+Willys Form SX-229-4 is the hard-to-find four-page brochure for the Model CJ-3B Jeep Fire Engine, and is reproduced here from Gary Keating's collection.

-The drawings on the first page of the brochure are slightly more detailed, including a Jeep climbing a flight of stairs, and attacking a brush fire while rolling with a water tank trailer.
+The drawings on the first page of the brochure are fairly detailed little sketches of the Jeep in action, including climbing a flight of stairs, and attacking a brush fire while rolling with a water tank trailer.

-The larger illustration of the Fire Engine (110K JPEG) provides a good look at the front-mounted American Marsh pump, and the bump in the center of the hood to accommodate the carburetor, raised to clear a vacuum line for priming the pump.
+The large photo of the Fire Engine was hand retouched by Willys to accentuate all the details, a style of illustration often used by Willys in advertising and manuals.
+It provides a good look at the front-mounted American Marsh pump, and the bump in the center of the hood to accommodate the carburetor, raised to connect a line for governing pump pressure.

-The text on the second page mentions the 19 ft.
+The text on the second page of the domestic brochure mentions the 19 ft.
 5 in. turning radius of the Jeep, and the simplicity of operation which allows one firefighter to drive and operate the pump without help if necessary.
 It points out that, "The first few minutes of a fire tell the story of whether it will be a minor or major one."

 The text also claims "less than a third the cost of fire engines with similar equipment and performance."

-Page 3 answers the question "Who are the users of the Jeep Fire Engine?" with the series of sketches seen above of "locations such as ranches, motion picture studios, shipping docks, airports, lumber camps, factories, or military installations.
+Page 3 answers the question "Who are the users of the Jeep Fire Engine?" with a series of cartoons of "locations such as ranches, motion picture studios, shipping docks, airports, lumber camps, factories, or military installations.
 In addition, of course, are the municipalities who want to have an auxiliary item of firefighting equipment to support larger units."